dhappy/TRWBL/MetaCartel Grant Proposal Ⅱ.md

 # Progress

-I have an algorithm for converting a source tree to a render tree.
-I have maybe 20% of a reasonable visualization.

 On the larger front, I can only really focus in depth on one project at a time.
 I first became convinced I could be an active part of a rapid societal change over a decade ago.
 I've contemplated hundreds of different use cases for apps in that period, but I really only have the time to reason thoroughly through five or six.

 My stretch goal is the end of war, so what percentage of that do I have figured out?
 65‒70%.
 There are three independent striations – the personal, the social, and the planetary – that this change will take place in, and I think I have a reasonably well grounded plan for each.